corda/corda/docs/source/app-upgrade-notes.rst

 are promising that you have thoroughly tested your app on the new version.
 Using a high target version is a good idea because some features and improvements are only available to apps that opt in.

-The minimum platform version is just the (major) version number of the node that you require, so if you start using new APIs and features in Corda 4, you should set this to 4.
+The minimum platform version is the platform version of the node that you require, so if you start using new APIs and features in Corda 4, you should set this to 4.
 Unfortunately Corda 3 and below do not know about this metadata and don't check it, so your app will still be loaded in such nodes and may exhibit undefined behaviour at runtime.
 However it's good to get in the habit of setting this properly for future releases.

+.. note:: Whilst it's currently a convention that Corda releases have the platform version number as their major version i.e. Corda 3.3 implements platform version 3, this is not actually required and may in future not hold true.
+You should know the platform version of the node releases you wan to target.

 The new ``versionId`` number is a version code for **your** app, and is unrelated to Corda's own versions.
 It is used to block state downgrades: when a state constraint can be satisfied by multiple attachments, the version is tracked in the ledger and cannot decrement.
 This ensures security fixes in CorDapps stick and can't be reversed by downgrading states to an earlier version.
 See ":ref:`contract_non-downgrade_rule_ref`" for more information.
-In future, the version attached to the workflow JAR will also be used to help implement smoother upgrade and migration features.
-You may directly reference the gradle version number of your app when setting the cordapp specific versionId identifiers if this follows the convention of always being a whole number starting from 1, you can just refer to that variable directly to set the version id.

-The duplication between ``contract`` and ``workflow`` blocks exists because you should split your app into two separate JARs/modules, one that contains on-ledger validation code like states and contracts, and one for the rest (called by convention the "workflows" module although it can contain a lot more than just flows: services would also go here, for instance).
+**Split your app into contract and workflow JARs.** The duplication between ``contract`` and ``workflow`` blocks exists because you should split your app into two separate JARs/modules, one that contains on-ledger validation code like states and contracts, and one for the rest (called by convention the "workflows" module although it can contain a lot more than just flows: services would also go here, for instance).
 For simplicity, here we use one JAR for both, but this is in general an anti-pattern and can result in your flow logic code being sent over the network to arbitrary third party peers, even though they don't need it.

+In future, the version ID attached to the workflow JAR will also be used to help implement smoother upgrade and migration features.
+You may directly reference the gradle version number of your app when setting the cordapp specific versionId identifiers if this follows the convention of always being a whole number starting from 1.

+If you use the finance demo app, you should adjust your dependencies so you depend on the finance-contracts and finance-workflows artifacts from your own contract and workflow JAR respectively.
+Although a single finance jar still exists in Corda 4 for backwards compatibility, it should not be installed or used for updated apps.
+This way, only the code that needs to be on the ledger actually will be.

 Step 3.
 Security: Upgrade your use of FinalityFlow
 --------------------------------------------------